Xilmi/Rotp-Fusion/README.md

 ## What's New

+2024.02.22 (Xilmi)
+- Fixed an issue that prevented the AI from attacking systems guarded by monsters such as the Orion-guardian when they had previously explored the system with scanners.

 2024.02.21 (BR)
 - New Ironman option:
  - In the Empire Diplomacy panel, allows or prohibits calling for more detailed species information.